 by Dr. Julie Meyer

 Pregnancy can be an exciting, yet overwhelming time.
-It is not uncommon for anxiety to accompany pregnancy and often peak in third trimester or after delivery.
-With anxiety, you may experience feelings such as: nervousness, excessive worrying, irritability or agitation, concentration or relaxation difficulty, shortness of breath, tension and pain, racing heartbeats, dizziness and/or lightheadedness.
+It is not uncommon for anxiety to accompany pregnancy and often peaks in the third trimester or after delivery.
+With anxiety, you may experience feelings such as nervousness, excessive worrying, irritability or agitation, concentration or relaxation difficulty, shortness of breath, tension, and pain, racing heartbeats, dizziness, and/or lightheadedness.